sthagen/VirusTotal-vt-cli/doc/vt_monitor_deletedetails.md

 ## vt monitor deletedetails

-Download files from your monitor account
+Delete details metadata from files

 ### Synopsis

-Set details metadata for a file.
+Delete details metadata from files.

-This command sets details metadata for a file in your monitor account referenced by a MonitorItemID.
+This command delete details metadata from a file or files in your monitor account that was previously set.

 ```
 vt monitor deletedetails [monitor_id]... [flags]